 What does moo shu consist of?

-Moo shu was traditionally a dish that was made of stir fried pork, wood ear mushrooms, and enokitake mushrooms with a flavorful moo shu sauce.
+Moo shu was traditionally a dish that was made of stir fried pork, wood ear mushrooms, and enokitake mushrooms with a flavorful moo shu sauce drizzled over the top.

 What is moo shu sauce made of?